 Promoting good governance in the mining sector

-Title: Promoting Good Governance in the Extractive Sector in Afghanistan
+Title: Promoting good governance in the mining sector in Afghanistan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Mines and Petroleum, Islamic Republic of Afghanistan
+Lead executing agency: Afghan Ministry of Mines and Petroleum (MoMP)

-Afghanistan is rich in mineral resources, such as copper, lithium, iron, rare-earth elements, gold and cobalt.
+Afghanistan is rich in mineral resources, such as copper, lithium, iron, rare earth elements, gold and cobalt.
 The country could become one of the world’s leading mineral exporters by taking a sustainable approach to extraction.
-The tax revenues derived from mineral extraction would even be sufficient to make Afghanistan independent of international donors.
-To this end, the Afghan Government must control the extraction and marketing of minerals to ensure that revenue generated is actually reinvested in the country and used for its development.
+The tax revenues derived from mineral extraction would be sufficient to make Afghanistan independent of international donors.
+To this end, the Afghan Government must manage the extraction and marketing of minerals to ensure that the revenue generated is actually reinvested in the country and used for its development.

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been advising the Afghan Ministry of Mines and Petroleum on better strategic steering and effective mining supervision on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 2014 with a view to improving capacity for strategic governance and effective mining oversight.
-This involves a number of approaches, such as revising laws and policies in mining, building expertise and capacity in the administrative bodies and the mining supervisory authorities, and promoting transparency in the extractive sector by introducing international standards, and supporting networking among various government stakeholders.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been advising the Afghan Ministry of Mines and Petroleum on better strategic steering and effective mining supervision on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 2014.
+This involves a number of approaches, including instruction and training for the administrative bodies and the mining supervisory authorities, promoting transparency in the extractive sector by introducing international standards, and supporting networking among various government stakeholders.

 Community-based monitoring (CBM) is used to analyse the impacts of mining directly and to encourage dialogue between the local population and the administrative bodies.